What Is Muscle Strain?

 Should the pain become unbearable and you start to hear a “popping” sound from the affected area along with significant swelling, you should be assessed in a hospital’s emergency room.
 However, there is no need to rush to the emergency department if the intensity of the injury is not severe.

 Muscle strains in the lower back, legs or feet can cause pain or difficulty walking.
 Physically seeking help at a clinic or hospital can be a hindrance.
 With assistance from Homage’s House Call Doctors, patients can receive medical help and screening right at their doorstep.
 SMC-certified doctors can provide consultations, prescribe medication and perform simple surgical procedures in the comfort of your home.
 This eliminates the need of having to visit a doctor, allowing you to avoid long lines and receive treatment immediately.
-Aside from house call doctors.
-Teleconsultations through a video call are also available.
+Aside from house call doctors, teleconsultations through a video call are also available.
+Your doctor may also recommend physiotherapy as part of your treatment plan.

 - Consult A Doctor 24/7 Anywhere in Singapore.
 (2020, September 11).
 Retrieved November 02, 2020, from https://www.homage.sg/services/doctors-near-me/